Noble-Meta/Amazon-Case-Analysis/README.md

 Before proceeding with the Analysis, the following steps were taken using MS Excel **Power Query** to ensure proper cleaning of the dataset  preparing it for Analysis.

 1.1 Converted range to Table <br>
-1.2 Romoved errors and inconsistencies from dataset 1.3 Converted text columns (e.g review) into numeric format 1.4 Removed irrelevant columns
+1.2 Romoved errors and inconsistencies from dataset <br>
+1.3 Converted text columns (e.g review) into numeric format <br>
+1.4 Removed irrelevant columns <br>
-1.5 Made all headers Uppercase
+1.5 Made all headers Uppercase <br>
-1.6 Removed unnecessary duplicates
+1.6 Removed unnecessary duplicates <br>
-1.7 Retained links in relevant columns
+1.7 Retained links in relevant columns <br>

 ## 2. Analysis
 1. Calculated average discount % by category